KennyWho/hapi-api-doc-cn/API.md

   (e.g. published in the npm registry) should  use the same name as the name field in their 'package.json' file.
 Names must be unique within each application.

-- `version` - (optional) plugin version string.
+- `version` - (可选) plugin version string.
 The version is only used informatively to enable other plugins to find out the versions loaded.
 The version should be the same as the one specified in the plugin's 'package.json' file.

-- `multiple` - (optional) if `true`, allows the plugin to be registered multiple times with the same server.
+- `multiple` - (可选) if `true`, allows the plugin to be registered multiple times with the same server.
   Defaults to `false`.

-- `dependencies` - (optional) a string or an array of strings indicating a plugin dependency.
+- `dependencies` - (可选) a string or an array of strings indicating a plugin dependency.
 Same as setting dependencies via [`server.dependency()`](#server.dependency()).

-- `once` - (optional) if `true`, will only register the plugin once per server.
+- `once` - (可选) if `true`, will only register the plugin once per server.
 If set, overrides the `once` option passed to [`server.register()`](#server.register()).
 Defaults to no override.

 ```js